iter-tools/iter-tools/CONTRIBUTING.md

 ## What you need

-To contribute you will need at least node version 8.
-We do test our code against language functionality (async generators) that exists only in node 10+, but our CI environment will handle that for you.
+To contribute you will need `node@>12`.
+You will also need the [yarn package manager](https://classic.yarnpkg.com/en/docs/install/).

 ### The code generator

 You'll also need to run our code generator.
-First install its dependencies with `npm install`
+First install its dependencies with `yarn install`
 Now you can run the generator one of the following ways:

 ```
-> npm run generate # to build once, OR
+> yarn generate # to build once, OR
-> npm run generate:watch # to continuously update generated files OR
+> yarn generate:watch # to continuously update generated files OR
-> npm run generate:watch -- --watchman # more efficient, but expects watchman to be in your PATH
+> yarn generate:watch -- --watchman # more efficient, but expects watchman to be in your PATH
 ```

 We recommend that you run the generator in watch mode whenever you are developing.
 If you do not, you might discover later that tests have been running against old versions of generated code.
 For more details on the code generator, take a look at its README.